93rd Scripps National Spelling Bee

 The 93rd Scripps National Spelling Bee was held at the ESPN Wide World of Sports Complex in Bay Lake, Florida.
 The finals were held on July 8, 2021, and televised on ESPN2 and ESPN.
-It was won by Zaila Avant-garde, the first African American to win the Scripps National Spelling Bee, and the second black person to do so (after Jody-Anne Maxwell of Jamaica).
+It was won by Zaila Avant-garde, the first African American to win the Scripps National Spelling Bee, and the second black person to do so (after Jody-Anne Maxwell of Jamaica in 1998).

 Field

-Due to the COVID-19 pandemic, the 2020 spelling bee had been canceled for the previous year.
+Due to the COVID-19 pandemic, the 2020 spelling bee had been canceled the previous year.

-For 2021, the first round was held virtually on June 12 and had 209 spellers from the United States and several other countries.
-There were eleven finalists: ten Americans and one Bahamian, the first from his country to make it to the final.
+In 2021, the first round was held virtually on June 12 and included 209 spellers from the United States and several other countries.
+There were eleven finalists: ten Americans and one Bahamian, the first from his country to make it to the finals.

 Competition

-Jill Biden, the current First Lady of the United States, attended in person.
+Jill Biden, the First Lady of the United States, attended in person.
 She previously attended back in 2009.

 The competition went 18 rounds in total.
 The third-to-last speller was eliminated in round 14 after misspelling athanor, a type of alchemical furnace.
 Avant-garde and the runner-up, Chaitra Thummala, then competed head-to-head for three rounds.
 In the last of these, Thummala misspelled neroli oil, giving Zaila Avant-garde the opportunity to spell murraya correctly for the victory.

 Avant-garde is the second black person to win the competition, after Jody-Anne Maxwell of Jamaica, who remains the only person not from the United States to do so.